scottgallant/gohugo.io/content/_index.md

     copy: Hugo provides full i18n support for multi-language sites with the same straightforward development experience Hugo users love in single-language sites.

 ---
-Created in 2013, Hugo is one of the most popular static site generators.
-And for good reason: with it’s amazing speed and flexibility, Hugo makes building websites fun again.
+Hugo is one of the most popular open-source static site generators.
+With it’s amazing speed and flexibility, Hugo makes building websites fun again.